 Find the right materials for your bathroom remodel

-Your bathroom costs will vary based on the materials, not just because of the type of product being installed, but also the labor put into the installation.
+Your bathroom costs will vary based on the materials you use, the type of products being installed, and the required labor for any installation.
 A steam shower and heated tile floor, for example, will be substantially more expensive on both fronts than a standard walk-in shower and laminate floors.

-“The cost of materials will vary whether you’re going with an expensive European brand or a generic American brand,” Glenn said.
+“The cost of materials will vary whether you’re going with an expensive European brand or a generic American brand,” Glenn adds.
 “There are different materials, too.
-Luxury tiles or flooring can be much more expensive to install than a laminate floor but it’s going to give you almost the same look.
+Luxury tiles or flooring can be much more expensive to install than a laminate floor, but it’s going to give you almost the same look.
 Different products can be installed that can give you a phenomenal look at a much lower cost.
 Shop around.
-Don’t go with the super cheap stuff, but keep the cost down by going with cheaper reliable brands.”
+Don’t go with the super cheap stuff, but keep the cost down by going with cheaper, reliable brands.”

-Some contractors will charge a fee to design the bathroom for you, but if you go the more DIY route and pick out materials yourself, you could save a bundle.
+Some contractors charge a fee to design the bathroom for you, but if you go the more DIY route and pick out materials yourself, then you could save a bundle.

 Hire the best contractor for the job

-Glenn notes one of the most effective cost-savings measures is to vet potential contractors.
+Glenn notes that one of the most effective cost-saving measures is to vet potential contractors.
 Don’t pick one out of a hat and go with them for no real reason.

 This is especially important in light of the reality that contract work is only getting more expensive.

 “Reach out to a couple people to get a better understanding of different companies, what they can offer, and how they work,” he said.
 “When looking at an individual contractor or company, take a look at the knowledge and expertise of that company.
 Take a look at what the company can offer.
 It’s not always the same.”